SeleniumHQ/docker-selenium/Standalone/README.template.md

 ### Issues

 If you have any problems with or questions about this image, please contact us through a [Github issue](https://github.com/SeleniumHQ/docker-selenium/issues).
-If you have any problems with or questions about Selenium, please contact us through Selenium's [Bug Tracker](https://code.google.com/p/selenium/issues/list).ems with or questions about Selenium, please contact us through Selenium's [Bug Tracker](https://code.google.com/p/selenium/issues/list).ems with or questions about Selenium, please contact us through Selenium's [Bug Tracker](https://code.google.com/p/selenium/issues/list).ems with or questions about Selenium, please contact us through Selenium's [But Tracker](https://code.google.com/p/selenium/issues/list).
+If you have any problems with or questions about Selenium, please contact us through Selenium's [Bug Tracker](https://code.google.com/p/selenium/issues/list).

 ## Contributing